This is a collection of materials from the Spring 2021 Library OER grant. In the cohort, we set out to answer five big questions:

 To prepare for this workshop, participants were asked to read the chapter on accessibility and usability in the OER starter kit.
 Our guest of the day was Lynn Zayak from Westfield's Center for Instructional Technology (CIT).
 To start the workshop, participants gave a quick introduction of their project to our guest.
 Then, Lynn gave an overview of what we need to do in terms of accessibility, and how CIT can help.
 We closed with a quick demonstration on how to use markdown to write text and an image (with alt-text) so that it is ready for automatic assistive tools such as screen readers.

 To prepare for this workshop, participants were asked to consider sharing a educational resource they developed as OER.
 This could be an image, diagram, exercise - anything that is ready for reuse.
 During the workshop, we discussed the ideas participants had and how to implement them.
-Among the items already available as OER were an activity to analyze grain size distribution in sand and a remixed image of the blues chord progression.
+Among the items already available as OER was an activity to analyze grain size distribution in sand and a remixed image of the blues chord progression.
 We talked about how to package and where to upload OER snippets in theatre (an exercise to talk about subtext), writing (a reverse outline technique to discover the structure of a text), planning (an exercise to understand the attitudes and moves of individuals in a focus group), biostatistics (solutions to a low-stakes coding exercise where answers appear only after pressing a button), and economics (how to quickly create a graph showing price-dependent purchase decisions based on a google form).
 We also talked about how publishing OER should be valued by the university, but is not on everyone's radar as a form of faculty scholarship yet.

 In this final workshop of the semester, participants gave 10-minute presentations about their project.
 Using specific examples they showed a sample of the OER and discussed how they intend to use it in the classroom.
 In closing, they shared one of the lessons they learned while working on their OER project this semester.